-Identity Protection.

 Each of these services provides functions and resources on the Security Service and Administration API.

 5.2.2 Secure Environment Abstraction Layer

 The Secure Environment Abstraction Layer (not specified in the present document) provides access to the Secure Environment via a general Security Transport API.
 A Plug-in associated to the type of Secure Environment provides physical/logical connectivity to the secure environment.
 The Secure Environment Abstraction Layer also has to be accessible on the Service Layer.